You’ve stocked up on lunch meat ham, or bought a big whole ham. Now that you think about, it’s a bit too much. How long

 If you want to store your ham for a prolonged period, freezing works really well (just as it does for pulled pork).
-Plus it requires very little overhead, so there are no excuses for not freezing ham.
+Plus it requires very little extra work, so there are no excuses for not freezing ham.

 The next step is to think about the portions.
 If you have a whole big ham on hand, it’s probably better to divide it into a few smaller parts, so each one lasts only a few days.
 Thawed meat retains quality for only a couple of days, so that’s a smart move.

 If you expect to keep the ham frozen for longer than a few weeks, consider wrapping the portion with aluminum foil before putting it into the bag.
 An extra layer of protection against cold air is useful for prolonged freezing.
 If the ham is still unopened, no need for that additional protection, as the original packaging will do just fine.

 As usual, unless you’re in a hurry, thaw overnight in the fridge